deivarayanazhagappan/kasse-engine/README.md

 # kasse-engine
 Client and Server based POS application using Spring Boot, Spring Data, MongoDb and REST

+This project describes a kasse engine (includes client and server) for POS software deployment.
+Client and Server are connected using the REST services making it more flexible for other client applications to communicate with the server.
+As server uses REST end point connection, the client application can be of any type starting from web application, desktop application and to any mobile device based applications.

 ## Java version required
 - Java 8